 The buyer’s solicitors may request further information about the property (known as enquiries) and we will discuss these with you.

-Once everything has been dealt with to the satisfaction of the buyer and they are also in receipt of their search results, survey and mortgage offer we will start to agree a completion date.
+Once everything has been dealt with to the satisfaction of the buyer and they are also in receipt of their search results, survey and mortgage offer we will start to agree to a completion date.

 When a date has been agreed between all parties we will exchange contracts which makes the completion date legally binding.